MarkGunderson/CGOL-PS/README.md

 Planned changes:
 * Replace redundant sections with functions
 * Infinite play field support and performance improvements.
 Maybe just replace the engine with a bit of c# and Add-Type?
 Does this defeat the purpose?
-* Mouse clicks and in-game calibration if necessary
+* Mouse clicks and in-game calibration if necessary.
+Probably using the [globalmousekeyhook](http://github.com) library.
 * Hashing of each generation to identify if a pattern stabilizes and in how many generations
 * Functions to import/export common GOL pattern notation or file formats e.g., RLE, plaintext, or possibly monochrome images